pddisense/pdd-server/docs/deploy/install.md

 ### Storage
 By default, the server uses an in-memory storage, which is by definition not persistent.
 While this may be useful for local testing, a production setup requires to use a proper persistent storage.
-For now, the only implementation is a MySQL storage, which is enabled with the `-storage=mysql` flag.
+For now, the only implementation is a MySQL storage, which is enabled by specifying the server address with tge `-mysql_server` flag, e.g., `-mysql_server=localhost:3306`.
-Then, the `-storage.mysql.user`, `-storage.mysql.pass`, `-storage.mysql.database` and `-storage.mysql.server` flags can be used to override, respectively, the MySQL username, password, database name and the MySQL server address.
+Then, the `-mysql_user`, `-mysql_password` and `-mysql_database` flags can be used to override, respectively, the MySQL username, password and database name.
-By default, it connects to a database named `pdd` on a local server listening on port 3306, as the `root` user and no password.
+By default, it connects to a database named `pdd` as the `root` user and no password.

 ### Security
 The private endpoints are secured by the means of an access token, specified with the `-api.access_token` flag.